 - if done right, they are very effective for lead generation.

-I’m not writing this post to discuss the pros and cons, but instead, showing you the true power, control and flexibility you have with OptinMonster.
+In the past, I talked with an email expert on using them for you online store, which was interesting to hear her insights.
+But, I’m not writing this post to discuss the pros and cons, instead, I’m showing you the true power, control and flexibility you have with OptinMonster.

 An Overview of OptinMonster for WordPress

 Since this is a SaaS and you use a WordPress plugin to connect your site, you can create and edit any optin either on your account at OptinMonster.com or in your WordPress dashboard.
 I may be switching back and forth for this post.

 When you log into your account on their site, you will get an overview of all your campaigns.
 You will see here that I have a few as I am in the middle of reworking my own and have duplicated some on my demo site.
 You can see some basic stats and have other actions you can take, as well as a search.
 The search, now out in 4.0, will help a lot if you have numerous campaigns on various sites.